 All donations will be posted in the “honor roll” section of your personal webpage.
-Your Walker Coach can also give you a current update of your donation account.
+Your Fundraising Coach can also give you a current update of your donation account.

 Matching gift forms from the donor's employer/company should be completed and sent to:

 Avon Breast Cancer Crusade

 Once received by the Avon Breast Cancer Crusade, matching gift forms are processed within 48–72 hours.
 Once confirmation of the original gift is made, the form is mailed immediately to the matching gift company.
 Matching gift amounts will be credited to your account only when the check has been received from the company, which in some cases can take quite a bit of time.
 Please include your name and participant ID number on each form in the top left corner.

 Yes.
 If the matching gift check is received from the matching company and processed by the bank prior to Check-In Friday, then matching gifts will count toward your fundraising minimum.
 It is important not to rely on these funds to meet your minimum fundraising commitment, however, since many companies have unique policies on matching gifts and vary in processing time.
 We cannot guarantee the amount of time it takes for a company to approve the request forms, process the matching gift and mail a check to the Avon Breast Cancer Crusade.
 Please contact the matching company for more information and submit any matching gift requests as early as possible prior to the Event.